NHS Research Ethics Committees form part of the Health Research Authority.

 NHS RECs also review studies that fall under the Mental Capacity Act.

-Research studies that involve the NHS, but fall outside the remit of a NHS REC will require ethical review by BSREC, and HRA approval.
+Research studies that involve the NHS, but fall outside the remit of a NHS REC will require ethical review by BSREC/HSSREC, and HRA approval.
 These projects include:

 - Research involving NHS staff recruited as research participants by virtue of their professional role